 Zero percent financing, cash back, bonus cash: If only real life were like TV ads!
 While you may have heard your potential dealer advertising some of these hard-to-beat incentives, most financing options are usually only available to highly qualified buyers.
 It’s important to shop around outside the dealership and consider the total overall cost of your car purchase.

 Additionally, be aware of financing additional auto purchase expenses, such as sales tax and registration fees, as this could lead to the dreaded upside-down loan zone.
 Consider all back-end products carefully, such as warranties and gap coverage, and only purchase what you need.
 Inquire with your financial institution about such products, as they can often compete quite well with similar products.

 4. Consider a credit union.

-More and more borrowers are Click here to learn why more and more people are turning to credit unions for auto loans.
-That’s because their interest rates are Click here to see information about credit unions having generally lower rates than banks than those of banks.
+More and more borrowers are turning to credit unions for auto loans.
+That’s because credit unions generally have lower rates than banks.
 Plus, they tend to have close ties to their communities and are more likely to work with their members on a personal level and assist them if things hit a rough patch.
 Credit unions may have more flexibility in the underwriting process and can help customize an offer based on the borrower’s personal history.
-Some credit unions may even offer an Click here to learn more about our Indirect Lending program, which makes financing with your trusted CU easy and convenient while you’re at the dealership.
+Some credit unions may even offer an Indirect Lending program, which makes financing with your trusted credit union easy and convenient while you’re at the dealership.